Esgrove/othellogame/othello_kotlin/README.md

 ./build.sh
 ```

-Build will produce a standalone jar that can then be run with:
+Build script will produce a standalone jar using [Shadow](https://github.com/johnrengelman/shadow)
+that can then be run with:

 ```shell
 java -jar othello_kotlin.jar